 Stop reading books you don’t like

-It’s important to remember reading should be something you do for fun, not because you feel obligated because of a self-imposed rule.
-If a singular book you “have” to finish is keeping it from being fun, drop it!
+It’s important to remember reading should be something you do for fun, not because you feel obligated due to a self-imposed rule.
+If a singular book you “have” to finish is keeping it from being enjoyable, drop it!

 Diving back into regular reading has been such a positive influence in my life, especially now that I can give a more cultured and adult answer to the small talk question of “So, what are you reading?”
 (A person can only pretend they’re rereading “Catcher in the Rye” so many times).
 So, grab your books, eReaders, or audio files and get swept up in a great story!